-A high-quality, delicious and plentiful meal kit delivery service from Martha Stewart with an excellent price point – but if you have a specific dietary preference, you might be disappointed.
+A high-quality and generous meal kit delivery service from Martha Stewart with a fair price point – but if you have a specific dietary preference, you might be disappointed.

 $8.99 shipping charge per week

 I’m a bit of a Martha Stewart devotee, so when I found out there was a Martha meal delivery kit, I just had to try it.
 I was hopeful that this would be more than just a brand name tie-in and that I would get a feel for the “Martha-ness” of the kit.